ar-to/ethereum-api/README.md

 }
 ```

+### Token Transaction Verification

+Verifying a token transaction can be done fast by looking at [Ropsten Etherscan](https://ropsten.etherscan.io) for example.
+Go to your address and check the transaction was successful, then check the contract address and receiver address for the same transaction.

+To do this with this api and potentially create a check using blocks and transactions you need to do the following:

+- perform the transfer
+- get the block and transactions for that block via a GET request to this endpoint `http://localhost:3000/api/eth/block/{block-number}?showTx=true` and replace the block number with the once you see in Etherscan or via a custom webhook that receives new blocks.
+The response will show all the details for each transaction.
+Then use the transaction hash you got from the transfer and search it the response.
+- Use the "to" address from that transaction and perform a contract check to verify that it is a contract.
+Send a GET request to `http://localhost:3000/api/token/check-for-contract/{address}`.
+The response will give you a ` "isContract": true,` and the contract bytecode if its a contract.
+- Check the "from" address in that transaction and you will see the address tokens would have been received at.
+This and the contract check is the way to verify a token transfer.

 ## Ethereum Endpoint Notes

 The ethereum endpoint for this API uses the [web3js](http://web3js.readthedocs.io/en/1.0/) so parameters for a web3 method is normally supported by the endpoint unless otherwise specified.